An explanation of Mondrian's oeuvre by Michael Sciam

 Composition C with Gray and Red, 1932

-Mondrian does not see the square as a closed and pre-established geometric shape but rather the given moment in which the relationship between horizontal and vertical, that is to say, between opposite drives, reaches a certain balance which is then lost when the different aspects again start to challenge and attain predominance over one another.
-The balance of the composition is influenced by all the elements and not only by the square.
+Mondrian does not see the square proportion as a pre-established, closed geometric shape but rather the given moment in which the relationship between horizontal and vertical reaches a balance which is then lost when the opposite directions again start to challenge and attain predominance over one another.
+The balance of the composition is influenced by all the elements and not only by the square form.

 Composition II with Blue and Yellow, 1930, Piet Mondrian